NEP makes mockery of education system: Section of academicians | Education

 The AISA announced the start of a 50-day campaign against the NEP, culminating in a ''Parliament gherao'' programme during the budget session from all over the country.

-''The movement will take up different activities all over the country, including collecting signatures and protests on all campuses,'' the students' body said.
+''The movement will take up different activities all over the country, including collecting signatures and staging protests on all campuses,'' the students' body said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)